Land, Agriculture, and

 Blight to Bloom: Cultivating Hope

-This year, Thriving Communities films is shining a spotlight on three organizations in the U.S. that are leading the way in regenerative and indigenous farming.
+This year, Thriving Communities Films is spotlighting three organizations in the U.S. leading the way in regenerative and indigenous farming.
+These films will premiere at Gathering 2023.

 Regenerative and Indigenous Farming Practices